 Beta Blocker Concerns

-- Do not abruptly stop taking these drugs.
+- DO NOT abruptly stop taking these drugs.
 The sudden withdrawal of beta blockers can increase the risk of angina and even a heart attack.
 If you need to stop your beta-blocker, your doctor may want you to slowly decrease the dose before stopping completely.
+In addition, when first starting on a beta blocker, your doctor may start at a very low dose and increase it slowly to avoid problems.

 - Beta blockers can lower HDL ("good") cholesterol, although the benefits they provide for coronary artery disease and heart failure outweigh any bad effects on cholesterol.